tanyuan/tanyuan.github.io/bio.md

 ## Shan-Yuan Teng 鄧善元

+*Taipei, Taiwan*

 I am a Master's student working on Human-Computer Interaction in Communications and Multimedia Lab at National Taiwan University.

-I like to experiment new ways of physical interaction with virtual world, such as using *spatial sensors*, *robotic arms* and *electrical muscle stimulation*.
+I like to experiment new ways of physical interaction with virtual world, such as using [spatial sensors](/projects/wayout), [robotic arms](/projects/stylus) and [electrical muscle stimulation](/projects/emsairguitar).
 I believe interfaces that integrate digital information with body movement and haptic sensation would bring us total harmony between human and technology.

+I am also interested in new media art.
+I curated [a tech art exhibtion](/projects/speculative-ntu) based-on speculative design in campus.

 ## Research Interests